esper-io/dev-docs/docs/home/espercli.md

 ```

 #### 7. show
 Show device-command information and command id (UUID) is required to show command information.
-This is used active device to show command if `--device` or `-d` option is not given explicitly.
+Active device is used to show the command if `--device` or `-d` option is not given explicitly.
 ```sh
 $ espercli device-command show [OPTIONS] [command-id]
 ```